 We need to do the best we can to instill in our children that they are beautiful, that they are worthy.
 We need to teach them to make healthy choices, to be active, and we need to do those things ourselves.
 We need to be role models.
 We need to love ourselves, love our bodies.
 Forgive our faults, embrace our curves.
 We need to say these things out loud, when our children can hear us.
 We need to believe it, we need to teach them.

 they are merely the evidence of a

-woman who carried four children.
+woman who carried five children.

 They don't mean I am broken,